Best summer picnic spots in Scotland

 On the bonny banks of a loch

-For a picnic where you can enjoy both the views and a trip through Scottish history, it has to be Loch Shiel, overlooked by the grand Glenfinnan Monument.
-The scenery here is truly dramatic for both the natural landscapes and the famous Glenfinnan Viaduct.
-You may even be lucky enough to see The Jacobite steam train chugging over it during the summer months.
+For a picnic where you can enjoy both the views and a spot of history, Loch Shiel is great spot.
+Overlooked by the Glenfinnan Monument (where you can get 2 for 1 entry when you show your train ticket) and the famous Glenfinnan Viaduct, it’s a truly special place.
+You may even be lucky enough to see The Jacobite steam train chugging over the viaduct during the summer months.
 From Glenfinnan station, take a wander down to the water’s edge or follow the signs to the viewpoints for great views while you enjoy your picnic.

 As part of a hike

-The West Highland Line has lots of stops making it perfect if you fancy hopping off and hiking between stops to find a truly remote picnic spot.
-For some of the route, the railway follows alongside The West Highland Way, so wherever you start you’re guaranteed a challenging but rewarding hike.
+The West Highland Line has lots of stops making it perfect if you fancy hopping off and hiking between stations to find a truly remote picnic spot.
+For part of the route, the railway runs alongside the West Highland Way, so wherever you start you’re guaranteed a challenging but rewarding hike.
 One of the gentler sections is between Upper Tyndrum and Bridge of Orchy which takes around 3.5 hours and has spectacular views over the mountains.
-There aren’t any facilities on the route so you’ll need to bring your food with you.
+There aren’t any facilities on the hiking route so you’ll need to bring your food with you.
+Be sure to pack plenty of water.

 Across the water

-One of our favourites is Great Cumbrae.
-Simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then ride the ferry for 15 minutes to the island of Great Cumbrae.
-Once off the ferry, take the bus to Millport and then set off on foot or hire a bike.
+For a day out on Great Cumbrae simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then set sail for 15 minutes.
+Once off the ferry, take the bus to Millport and set off round the island on foot or hire a bike.
 Along the west coast of the island there are lots of great spots to stop for a picnic.
-There are benches, picnic benches and space for a rug, all with a gorgeous view over the water and the Isle of Bute.
+There are seats, picnic benches and space for a rug, all with gorgeous views over the water and the Isle of Bute.
 Be sure to pack lots of food, you’ll want to sit awhile.

 In the shadow of a castle

-The most obvious picnic spot here is Princes Street Gardens in Edinburgh, in the shadows of Edinburgh Castle.
-It’s such a scenic spot with plenty of shops around to stock up with some epic picnic goodies.
-Just remember that if you’re picnicking over lunch, that the one o’clock gun goes off every day except for on a Sunday.
+While there are plenty of spots across Scotland to enjoy a picnic in the shadow of castle ruins, Princes Street Gardens in Edinburgh sits right at the base of Edinburgh Castle.
+The park itself is lovely with plenty of benches to sit on or lots of space for a picnic rug.
+And there are lots of shops nearby to stock up on goodies.
+Just remember that if you’re picnicking over lunch, the one o’clock gun goes off every day except for on a Sunday and it’s rather loud!

 On the train